There’s nothing more satisfying than a Sausage Plait on a cold summers day in August – eh?

 - Roll out pastry (if in a block) to half a centimetre thickness, otherwise unroll your pastry sheet

-- (this is the fun bit!)
-Cut the ends off the sausages and squeeze the meat out of it’s skins into a bowl.
+- Cut the ends off the sausages and squeeze the meat out of the skins into a large bowl.

 - Add the finely diced celery, carrot and apple, a pinch or two of parsley and seasoning if you think it necessary.